dladowitz/TopicsVoting/docs/DEVICE_DETECTION_SIMPLIFICATION.md

 - New `device_type` cookies will be set automatically
 - No user action required
 - Backward compatible with existing layouts
+- No page reloads during device detection

 ## Files Modified

-1. `app/javascript/controllers/screen_size_controller.js` - Simplified device detection
+1. `app/javascript/controllers/screen_size_controller.js` - Simplified device detection (no reloads)
 2. `app/controllers/concerns/screen_size_concern.rb` - Updated to use device type
 3. `spec/javascript/controllers/screen_size_controller_spec.js` - Test coverage
+4. `app/views/devise/sessions/new.html.haml` - Updated method reference

+## How It Works

+1. **First visit**: Device type is detected and stored in cookie
+2. **Subsequent visits**: Server uses the cookie to determine layout
+3. **Tab switching**: No reloads, no form clearing
+4. **Navigation**: Layout switches happen naturally on page changes

-This approach is much simpler, more reliable, and completely eliminates the form auto-clear issue while maintaining the responsive layout functionality.
+This approach is much simpler, more reliable, and completely eliminates the form auto-clear issue while maintaining responsive layout functionality.